 In the modern age, the challenge for marketers is no longer getting data on prospects.
 Rather, the challenge is there’s so much data available that it’s long past the ability of any human to absorb, digest and make informed decisions from it all.

 That’s where analysis-based marketing comes into play, powered by artificial intelligence-based analytics tools that can digest massive amounts of data, identify patterns and traits that would be indistinguishable by humans and deliver actionable projections and suggestions.

-All creative marketing strategies for your dealership’s service drive end up coming down to the simple fact that you need to have enough insights into your prospective customer that you connect with them in the way that’s most appropriate and effective for them.
-Are they more likely to engage with print materials mailed to their home, to social media advertising, video content, e-mail outreach or even a phone call?
+In the end, all the creative marketing strategies for your dealership’s service drive come down to the simple fact that you need to have enough insights into your prospective customer.
+You need to be able to connect with them in the way that’s most appropriate and effective for them.
+This means asking questions such as: Are they more likely to engage with print materials mailed to their home, to social media advertising, video content, e-mail outreach or even a phone call?

 In this example, many dealers would lead with “Free 25-point inspection” as the headline on the mailer or advertisement in a feature-first model.
 Consider how much more powerful a mailer would be that combined predictive marketing with a meaning-first message to connect with a headline along the lines of, “FREE: Peace of mind to keep your 2014 Ford Explorer on the road for years to come.”